 Look to lean and flat silhouettes instead of the ‘fat skater’ shoe, sticking to retro-inspired styles (well before the 90s) that come in neutral hues such as clean white sneakers, monochrome black or tan.

 A relatively new shoe – when compared to the previous bevy of shoes which hail mostly from the 90s – the ‘canvas karate’ has fast become the casual shoe of choice for hipsters and hippies.
 And the odd karate kid.

 Practically speaking, these samurai shoes fall apart after a week’s wear (so we’ve witnessed) and with all that canvas, no-sock nonsense, the smell (which we have actually experienced as bystanders) that the ‘canvas karate’ gives out is putrid.
 Don’t give yourself trench foot, champ.

 Want a summer kick?
 Stick to the classier, longer-lasting (and far more breathable) boat shoe or leather loafers.
 And wear a sockette, if you’re inclined to sweat.
 Please.
 Or, even better, check out the coolest men’s sandals on the market right now.

 #5 The ‘Double Monk Loafer’

 Speaking of loafers, this one’s a doozy.
 This is a shoe that should have never been invented.
 We assume some genius decided to make these and sell them via influencers on Instagram.
 Well guess what?
 They suck.
-Possibly the most pointless use of monk staps we’ve ever seen.
+Possibly the most pointless use of monk straps we’ve ever seen.
+Truly unholy.

 Look to the classic driving shoe or tassel loafer in soft calf leather and minimal stitching.
 Suede is a sophisticated summer option too, and then play around with colour; bright driving loafers are an easy way to add some spark to neutral-heavy outfit.